natemaia/dk/README.md

 ---

-A tiling window manager taking inspiration from dwm, bspwm, and xmonad.
+A tiling window manager taking inspiration from dwm, bspwm, xmonad, and more.
+Designed to be lightweight and simple while offering more features and
+more approachable for non-native coders than the likes of dwm, xmonad, and others.

-Some features:
+Some basics:

+- Fully scriptable.
+- Dynamic workspaces.
+- More dynamic tile layout.
+- Gaps, fancy borders, extra layouts and more.
-- Based on xcb with randr support for multi-head.
+- Better support for mouse and floating windows.
-- Startup script for config and running programs.
+- Startup script for configuration and running programs.
-- Unix socket and commands for the window manager.
-- No built-in bar, font drawing, or binding keys.
+- No built-in extras *(bar, font drawing, or key bindings)*.
 - Sane support for [icccm](https://www.x.org/releases/X11R7.6/doc/xorg-docs/specs/ICCCM/icccm.html#client_to_window_manager_communication),
 [ewmh](https://specifications.freedesktop.org/wm-spec/wm-spec-latest.html), and